-- 1) Suitability issues: - Is it suitable (or desirable) to internationalize Domain Name Registration Data? - If so, what data element is suitable to be internationalized? - Is it suitable to introduce submission and display specifications to address the internationalization of Registration Data? - 2) Feasibility issues: - Is the current WHOIS system capable of handling the query and display of Internationalized Domain Name Registration Data? - Is it feasible to introduce submission and display specifications to deal with Internationalized Domain Name Registration Data?
+- 1) Suitability issues: - Is it suitable (or desirable) to internationalize Domain Name Registration Data and address the relevant issues raised in IAB RFC 4690? - What data elements are suitable to be internationalized? - 2) Feasibility issues: - Is the current WHOIS system capable of handling the query and display of Internationalized Domain Name Registration Data? - What specifications are feasible to deal with Internationalized Domain Name Registration Data?

 IRD-WG Membership: Edmon Chung from the GNSO and James Galvin from the SSAC chair the IRD-WG.
 The IRD-WG members include a total of eighteen participants from gNSO, ccNSO, ALAC and SSAC.
-There is also some geographic diversity in the membership with participants from China, Tunisia, New Zealand, Russia, and the USA.
+There is also some geographic diversity in the membership with participants from China, New Zealand, Pakistan, Peru, Russia, Tunisia, and the USA.